-11.6.
-The revised Regulatory Asset Base as calculated by the Authority for 2nd control period under Hybrid Till is as follows:
+10.6.
+The revised Regulatory Asset Base as calculated by the Authority for 2nd control CP No. 32/2017-18 dated 22.12.2017 period under Hybrid Till is as follows:

-Table 33 - Summary of forecast and Roll forward RAB and Depreciation for LGBIA (Airport Services) considered by the Authority for 2nd control period - Hybrid Till
+Table 31 - Summary of forecast and Roll forward RAB and Depreciation for LGBIA (Airport Services) considered by the Authority for 2nd control period - Hybrid Till

-Details (₹ crore) 2016-17 2017-18 2018-19 2019-20 2020-21 А Opening Aeronautical RAB 65.5 66.3 71.2 102.0 269.7 В Aeronautical Assets capitalized during the year 6.9 11.2 37.8 178.0 28.0 С Disposals/Transfers - Call PA ~ D Depreciation .
-6.1 6.3 7.0 10.3 13.3 E Closing Aeronautical RAB (A+B-C-D) 66.3 71.2 102.0 269.7 284,4 Average RAB (A+E)/2 65.9 68.8 86.6 185.9 277.1
+Details (₹ crore) 2016-17 2017-18 2018-19 2019-20 2020-21 Α Opening Aeronautical RAB 65.5 66.3 71.2 102.0 269.7 В Aeronautical Assets capitalized during the year 6.9 11.2 37.8 178.0 28.0 С Disposals/Transfers D Depreciation 6.1 6.3 7.0 10.3 13.3 E Closing Aeronautical RAB (A+B-C-D) 66.3 71.2 102.0 269.7 284.4 Average RAB (A+E)/2 65.9 68.8 86.6 185.9 277.1

-11.7.
-The Authority has issued order no. 35/2017-18 dated 12.01.2018 prescribing the depreciation rates for determination of tariff.
-As the Consultation Paper was issued before issue of above order, the required computation of depreciation as per the rates mentioned in the order will be done at the time of determination of tariff for the 3rd Control Period.
+10.7.
 The Authority proposes to true up the RAB of 2nd control period based on actual asset addition and revised depreciation rates, at the time of determination of tariff for the 3rd control period.

-Decision No. 7.
+Proposal No. 7.
 RAB for 2nd control period

 - 7.a.
-The Authority decides to consider RAB for 2nd control period as given in Table 33 - 7.b.
-The Authority decides to true up the RAB of 2nd control period based on actual asset addition and consider the deprecation rates as per the order No. 35/2017-18 dated 12.01.2018 issued by the Authority, at the time of determination of tariff for the 3rd control period.
+The Authority proposes to consider RAB for 2nd control period as given in Table 31 - 7.b.
+The Authority proposes to true up the RAB of 2nd control period based on actual asset addition and revised depreciation rates based on the outcome of the study commissioned by the Authority, at the time of determination of tariff for the 3rd control period.

-12. Cost of Equity, Cost of Debt, Gearing, and Fair Rate of Return (FRoR)
+11. Cost of Equity, Cost of Debt, Gearing, and Fair Rate of Return (FROR)

-- 12.1.
-AAI has considered Fair Rate of Return (FRoR) as 14% at par with the decision taken by the Authority in Chennai, Kolkata Guwahati and Lucknow Airports for the 1st control period. - 12.2.
+- 11.1.
+AAI has considered Fair Rate of Return (FROR) as 14% at par with the decision taken by the Authority in Chennai, Kolkata Guwahati and Lucknow Airports for the 1st control period. - 11.2.
 AAI has not apportioned any debt for LGBIA.
-FRoR is as per what has been adopted for AAI as a whole.
+FROR is as per what has been adopted for AAI as a whole.

-- 12.3.
+- 11.3.
 The Authority has recognised that AAI's capital structure may not be regarded as an efficient one in that it doesn't optimize the cost of funds from a regulatory perspective.
 The Authority desires that the FRoR allowed to AAI should come down over a period of time by optimizing capital gearing.
 The Authority may also consider a normative capital structure to determine the FRoR at a later date.
-It may not be reasonable to expect AAI to contract large amounts of debt over a short period of time. - 12.4.
-The Authority noted that as per a study conducted in respect of the 'Fair Rate of Return Estimation for AAI' in July 2011 it estimated a figure of 14.96% as Fair Rate of Return for AAI.
-The Authority noted that it has considered FRoR at 14% for Chennai and Kolkata airport in the 1st control period considering the recommendations of another study done by NIPFP.
-Based on the decision taken for Chennai and Kolkata airport, the Authority considered FRoR at 14% for Guwahati and Lucknow airport for 1st control period. - 12.5.
-Based on the above, the Authority had proposed to consider FRoR at the rate of 14% for LGBIA for the 1st and 2nd control period as submitted by AAI.
+It may not be reasonable to expect AAI to contract large amounts of debt over a short period of time. - 11.4.
+The Authority notes that as per a study conducted in respect of the 'Fair Rate of Return Estimation for AAI' in July 2011 it estimated a figure of 14.96% as Fair Rate of Return for AAI.
+The Authority notes that it has considered FRoR at 14% for Chennai and Kolkata airport in the 1st control period considering the recommendations of another study done by NIPFP.
+Based on the decision taken for Chennai and Kolkata airport, the Authority considered FRoR at 14% for Guwahati and Lucknow airport for 1st control period. - 11.5.
+Based on the above, the Authority proposes to consider FRoR at the rate of 14% for LGBIA for the 1st and 2nd control period as submitted by AAI.

-Decision No. 8.
+Proposal No. 8.
 FRoR

 - 8.a.
-The Authority decides to consider the FRoR at 14% for LGBIA for the 1st and 2nd control period. - 8.b.
+The Authority proposes to consider the FRoR at 14% for LGBIA for the 1st and 2nd control period. - 8.b.
 The Authority will undertake a study to determine FRoR for major AAI airports given the low debt structure of AAI as a whole.

-13. Revenue from services other than aeronautical services
+12. Revenue from services other than aeronautical services